oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 This info can also be found on the [official OST documentation page](http://ovirt-system-tests.readthedocs.io/en/latest/docs/CI/developers_info.html).

-For more info or questions, please send email to infra@ovirt.org or lago-devel@ovirt.org if it is a lago related question.
+For more info or questions, please send email to infra@ovirt.org or lago-devel@ovirt.org if it is a lago-related question.

 Happy Testing!